pydistrict/pydistrict.github.io/README.md

 ## Devloping locally

 1. Load the virtual environment
+2. Run `nikola build` to do an initial build
-2. Run `nikola auto` to watch and serve on a local dev server.
+3. Run `nikola auto` to watch and serve on a local dev server.

 ## Pushing to the world

-1. Build the site: `nikola build`
+1. Build the site: `nikola build && nikola build`
+  * Two `build` commands are required due to nuances with Nikola's build process and compiled assets ([ticket](https://github.com/getnikola/nikola/issues/2495))
 2. Publish to GitHub: `nikola github_deploy`